Nikolai Sukhanov: Memoirs

 Between 1919 and 1921, Sukhanov wrote a seven-volume memoir of the Russian Revolution of 1917.
 It was first published in Berlin in 1922, but was suppressed under Joseph Stalin in the 1930s.
-His memoirs display his disdain for the liberals and their socialist allies alike in the Provisional Government and for the Bolsheviks.
+His memoirs display his disdain for the liberals and their socialist allies alike in the Provisional Government as well as for the Bolsheviks.

 In 1967, a German translation appeared of the first volume.
 In 1955 a one-volume abridged version was published in English under the title The Russian Revolution 1917: A Personal Record by N. N Sukhanov, edited by Joel Carmichael.
 A Princeton University Press edition was published in 1984 and reissued in 2014.
 In Russia, his works were under lock and key until 1991 when, for the first time, a reprint was published.
 In 1992, a special rehabilitation committee declared that all accusations against him had been baseless.